 - Pass the Wish Tower (a Martello Tower).

-- For a direct route to the station, turn left on Devonshire Place (by a large bandstand, i.e. before the pier)
+- For a direct route to the station, turn left along Devonshire Place (by a large bandstand, i.e. before the pier)

 - Continue to the pier.

 - For the station, from the pier's road junction, go inland on Elms Avenue, then Elms Road.
-At the end, then right and immeadiately left through the pedestrianised shopping street (Susan's Road) to the station.
+At the end, turn left along the A259, then right along the (mostly) pedestrianised shopping street (Terminus Road) all the way to the station.